AbdurRehmanKhan-ARK/AbdurRehmanKhan-ARK/README.md

 ## 🟢 Work

-Projects organized by the domain they demonstrate — not merely by what they are.
+Projects organized by the domain they demonstrate, not merely by what they are.

 **Graph Theory & Data Structures**